olivier-heen/neandertools/README.md

 - ``tamp.py`` Convert successive numbers to intervals.
 And vice-versa.
 - ``iton.py`` Convert IPv4 to decimal.
 And vice-versa.
 Also works on intervals.
-- ``cidr.py`` Convert cidr network range to addresse interval.
+- ``cidr.py`` Convert a cidr network to an address interval.
 And vice-versa.
 - ``turn.py`` Turn a data table into its transpose or into vectors.

 Example: list unique IP addresses from a set of network ranges and intervals.